Recurrent Urinary Tract Infections

 - Flank pain (pain near the middle and lower back)

-UTIs are diagnosed by urinalysis or urine culture.
+Urinary tract infections are diagnosed by urinalysis or urine culture.
 Sometimes, a urinalysis (where the urine is tested and results are immediately reported) may help identify an infection.
-However, for patients with recurrent UTIs, it is important to know the bacteria and the antibiotics that appropriately treat it.
-A urine culture may take up to three days after a sample is provided.
-Culture results include the identification of the specific bacteria causing the infection as well as the antibiotics that treat it.
+However, for people with recurrent UTIs, it is important to know the specific bacteria responsible, as this determines which antibiotics will appropriately treat it.
+This process requires a urine culture.
+A urine culture can take up to 3 days after a sample is provided.

-For patients with recurrent UTIs, it is important to make sure that the antibiotic used has completely cleared the UTI.
+With recurrent UTIs, it is important to make sure that the antibiotic used has completely cleared the UTI.
 To check this, a urine culture is repeated.
-This is called a test of cure (TOC) because it ensures that the patient has been treated.
+This is called a test of cure (TOC) because it ensures that the treatment has been effective.
 A TOC is a urine culture that is performed within 7-14 days after completing the last pill of the treatment antibiotic.

-Some patients may need to take a daily antibiotic for 6-9 months to help prevent recurrence of the infection after completing the treatment course.
+Some people with recurrent urinary tract infections may need to take a daily antibiotic for 6-9 months to help prevent another infection after completing the treatment course.
 This is called a suppression or prophylaxis antibiotic.
 It is usually a low dose of an antibiotic that has minimal long-term side effects.

 Physicians prefer to prevent infections from reaching the kidneys and treat UTIs before they have the potential for causing systemic spread.
 Recurrent urinary tract infections that involve the kidneys can be serious, requiring strong antibiotics and sometimes even a stay in the hospital.
 If admitted, the internal medicine team will administer intravenous antibiotics for a few days.